 The number following the gray dot is referred to as the Item Rank in Nozzle.

 So, if you had something that looks like this:

-It means the Map Pack is ranking in the number one spot, and your company ranks first of the three possible spots in the pack.
+It means the Map Pack is ranking in the number one spot, and your company ranks first of all the possible spots in the pack.